 Next, you need to go and configure the remote storage where the backup will be done.
 You need to go to the WPVivid backup tab and then to remote storage and Google Drive or Dropbox and enter the alias and then authenticate.
 You just need to allow access to your Drive and at the end, you will have the storage configured.

 Now you just need to enable the auto backups.
 To do this you go into the Schedule tab and:

 It should be as in below:

-Next you need to choose the backup file size and how many backups to be retained.
-In function of the hosting provider you need to put the file size of the backup files.
-Some of the hosting providers is limiting the file size to 500MB and so on I have choose this value.
+Next, you need to choose the backup file size and how many backups are to be retained.
+In the function of the hosting provider, you need to put the file size of the backup files.
+Some of the hosting providers are limiting the file size to 500MB and so on I have chosen this value.

 If you don’t have a backup of the site you can create a manual backup to have one.
 You just check Send Backups to remote storage and hit backup now in the main settings page and backup should start: